Pie Funds CEO and Founder Mike Taylor sets the scene for interest rates and explores investment options offering a better return than term deposits.

 Recent data shows interest rates have steadily declined for the last 30 years.
 But looking back further, the picture is quite different.
 The UK has data back to 1694, when the Bank of England was founded by King William III, showing interest rates have actually been stable, between 2% and 5%, most of the time.
 The exception was high inflation in the 1970s and early 1980s when rates were as high as 17%.
 This decade however, it appears we are entering a new phase not previously seen in history, when the cost of borrowing approaches zero and in many countries is negative.

 In Europe, interest rates have been negative for some time, and it’s not uncommon to take out a residential mortgage at a rate close to zero.
 In Switzerland, you must pay the bank to have money on call.
 So while rates can always go lower, there is little scope for them to fall much further.
 Turning to home again.
-In the last two decades the average 1-year term deposit rate in New Zealand has ranged from nearly 9% in 2007 to the current low of around 1.25% in 2020.
+In the last two decades the average 1-year term deposit rate in New Zealand has ranged from nearly 9% in 2007 to the current low of under 1%* for most New Zealand major banks.
 It shows investors had it easy in New Zealand, and pre-GFC didn’t really need to take any risk at all to earn a modest return!

 Today, however, it’s a different story.
 For investors looking to achieve a respectable return on their cash, the days of a 5% term deposit are well behind us.
-Realistically, at around 1.25%, with inflation and taxes, your real return is likely to be close to zero.
+At under 1%, after inflation and taxes, your real return could be negative

 New Zealand 10-Year Bond Yield